TheCedarPrince/thecedarprince.github.io/notes/03092020031618-zettelkasten-principles.md

++++
-@def title = "Principles of the Zettelkasten"
-@def slug = "03092020031618-zettelkasten-principles"
+title = "Principles of the Zettelkasten" slug = "03092020031618-zettelkasten-principles"
-@def tags = ["zettel", "zettelkasten", "principles", "atomicity", "archive"]
-@def description = "General principles on how to create and use a Zettelkasten."

-@def rss_title = "Principles of the Zettelkasten"
-@def rss_description = "General principles on how to create and use a Zettelkasten."
-@def rss_pubdate = Date(2022, 12, 2)
+tags = ["zettel", "zettelkasten", "principles", "atomicity", "archive"] description = "General principles on how to create and use a Zettelkasten." rss_title = "Principles of the Zettelkasten" rss_description = "General principles on how to create and use a Zettelkasten." rss_pubdate = Date(2022, 12, 2)
++++

 Principles of the Zettelkasten